antimof/UxPlay/README.txt

 The plugin should be used with the `-vd nvdec` (or nvh264dec) and `-vs glimagesink` uxplay options.

-The decoder v4l2h264dec (from GStreamer1.0-plugins-good) is the appropriate choice for the Broadcom GPU in the Raspberry Pi 4, (UxPlay does not run well on the Raspberry Pi if GPU hardware h264 video decoding is not used, as its CPU is not powerful enough for satisfactory software-based decoding without large latency); uxplay options can be used to create GStreamer video pipelines to use non-VAAPI hardware decoders, and a special option `-rpi` creates a pipeline appropriate for the Raspberry Pi.
+The Video4Linux2 decoder v4l2h264dec (from GStreamer1.0-plugins-good) is
+the appropriate choice for the Broadcom GPU in the Raspberry Pi 4, (UxPlay does not run well on the Raspberry Pi if GPU hardware h264 video decoding is not used, as its CPU is not powerful enough for satisfactory software-based decoding without large latency); uxplay options can be used to create GStreamer video pipelines to use non-VAAPI hardware decoders, and a special option `-rpi` creates a pipeline appropriate for the Raspberry Pi. *(This is "Work In Progess", has worked, but not yet consistently.)*

 ### Note to packagers: OpenSSL-3.0.0 solves GPL v3 license issues.